 For vaccination requirements/suggestions for the country you are traveling to, please visit the U.S. Government Travel website or the CDC Travelers’ Health website.

-If the country requires a specific vaccination before entry into the country, it is your responsibility to get this vaccination.
+It is expected that most countries to which we travel will have COVID vaccination requirements.
+In addition our international partner (IMB), requires vaccination.
+In many cases, airlines will require you to upload vaccination and applicable COVID testing evidence via their “Safe Travel” portals before you are able to check into your flight.
+Additionally if the destination requires additional vaccinations before entry into the country, it is your responsibility to get these.

 Course credit

-If college/seminary class credit is available for the mission trip, please inform your Professor/Team Leader that you would like to take the course(s).
+College/seminary class credit is available for every mission trip.
+Please inform your Professor/Team Leader that you would like to take the course(s).
 They will register you for the course.
 You will not have to do this through Registrar.

 30 days out from departure, the following is due: